 Big fun.
 Pretty lively and zingy for its age - my guess is that a sizable portion of liquid matured in either ex-European oak or virgin oak has gone into this batch.
 As fas as affordable older Highlanders go, I'd prefer this to the - roughly similarly priced - AnCnoc 22 and 24.

 Does not need water.
-Super smooth and silky arrival, gets then slowly and steadily more peppery and intense.
+Super smooth and silky arrival, gets then slowly and steadily more peppery / spicy and intense.
 If you'd have to visualize the development on the palate, you'd surely draw an upward tending graph: it starts slowly and then just builds and builds and builds.
 Basically, you get multivitamin fruit juice in the beginning, then a dash of wood spice, leading up to a ginger-and-chili finale.
 At the death, there's some late chocolate and espresso.
 Impressive.

 Very clean aldehydic sherry, oaky, slight cognac character.
 Toffee, fudgey creaminess.
 Barely fruity if at all.

 Oak complexity, but barely bitter, with great creaminess.
 With water and time it gets even more creamy.
 Slightly sweet wit no fruity components for me.
 Yes, it seems to me very close to the 2017 version, and probably the whole 1990 line goes mainly on that cognac character, which makes a great transition to them.